 5. Whether the research was conducted independent of the particular litigation or dependent on an intention to provide the proposed testimony.

 The purpose of the justice system is to arrive at truth.
 This cannot be done using fake methods to convict a person.
 As the commentator, Mike Mosher, refers to in the above video, it is alarming that our criminal courts across America have fallen prey to allowing the overzealous whims of law enforcement to dictate evidence, even when such evidence is fake.

 I met Mike Mosher this month at the nation’s largest DWI seminar in the country put on by the National Association of Criminal Defense Lawyers and the National College of DUI Defense in Las Vegas.
 He has spent a successful career suing pharmaceutical companies in civil courts over false claims in an effort to save lives.
 He was very shocked when he started practicing in the criminal courts.
-Many criminal defense lawyers such as myself, are used to the low standard used in admitting ineligible evidence.
-The problem is that criminal appellate courts let it slide.
-There are innocence clinics popping up in law schools all across America trying to right these wrongs.
+Many criminal defense lawyers, such as myself, are used to the low standard used in admitting ineligible evidence.
+The problem is that criminal appellate courts let these forensic problems slide.
+There are innocence clinics popping up in law schools all across America trying to combat these forensic problems.
 We the people, the voters who elect these judges, must be aware of these atrocities committed in our courts in the name of “tough on crime” and do better to prevent further injustices.